SzahnDhore/Helper-of-language/README.md

 $lang = new language();
 ```

 Naturally, you can name the object whatever you want.
-I like `$lang` personally, but you could, for instance, use `$l` for someting shorter.
+I like `$lang` personally, but you could, for instance, use `$l` if you like something shorter.

 #### 6. Call a phrase using the function "phrase"
 Now that the system is set up we can start using it.
-Assuming everything is in order, the following command will return and echo a specified string:
+Assuming everything is in order, the following command will return the specified string:

 ```php
 $lang->phrase('string')